 Our agricultural associate, Agwa Brian, visited Homa Bay last week.

-Homa Bay is a demanding county to work at – in 2018, Homa Bay county government has suspended water supply as flood ruined the water pipeline.
-Without clean and abundant water, farming can be an obstacle.
+Homa Bay is a demanding county to work at – in 2018, Homa Bay county government suspended water supply as floods ruined the water pipeline.
+Without clean and abundant water, farming is difficult.
 In addition, Homa Bay often receives minimal attention and suffers the most due to its remoteness.
 At CIS, we believe that’s exactly why we need to allocate resources to this county with the most urgent needs.

 Agwa conducted training with our partner school, on various water saving measures, for instance mulching.
-Drought resistant crops were also planted on the ground instead of sacks, to avoid losing of water.
+Drought resistant crops were also planted on the ground instead of sacks, to avoid loss of water.